SauloCav/Database-Concepts-and-experiments/README.md

 # Basic-Database-Concepts

-Algumas atividades desenvolvidas em MySQL
+Some activities developed in MySQL